john-echelon/BankAccountTest/README.md

 * Introduces mock objects using the Moq framework.
 * Introduces dependency injection (e.g. constructor injection).
-* Examples on how to class with dependency, in this case an approach on mocking of the repo.
+* Example on how to loosely-couple a class dependency.

 BankAccountMVC
 ---------------------------------------------